-39. The Trustee monitors the ESG integration and stewardship activities of its investment managers (including with regards to the capital structure of investee companies, actual and potential conflicts, other stakeholders, and the ESG impact of underlying holdings), where relevant, with the assistance of its Investment Consultant via a thematic oversight approach focusing on the most impactful and/or material areas.
-The Trustee has identified climate as one of its key stewardship priorities.
-The Trustee will use these priorities to closely monitor the activities of the Scheme's investment managers and will report the results of this in the annual implementation statement.
+39. The Trustee monitors the ESG integration and stewardship activities of its Investment Managers (including with regards to the capital structure of investee companies, actual and potential conflicts, other stakeholders, and the ESG impact of underlying holdings), where relevant, with the assistance of its Investment Consultant via a thematic oversight approach focusing on the most impactful and/or material areas.
+The Trustee has identified climate change, biodiversity, human capital and human rights as its key stewardship priorities.
+The Trustee will use these priorities to closely monitor the activities of the Scheme's Investment Managers and will report these results in the annual implementation statement.